-DAAR is an art and architecture collective and a residency programme based in Beit Sahour, Palestine.
-DAAR’s work combines discourse, spatial intervention, education, collective learning, public meetings and legal challenges.
+DAAR is an architectural studio and art residency programme based in Beit Sahour, Palestine.
+DAAR’s work combines discourse, spatial intervention, collective learning, public meetings and legal challenges.
 DAAR’s practice is centred on one of the most difficult dilemmas of political practice: how to act both propositionally and critically within an environment in which the political force field is so dramatically distorted.
 It proposes the subversion, reuse, profanation and recycling of the existing infrastructure of a colonial occupation.
-DAAR projects have been shown showed in various biennales and museums, among them Venice Biennale, the Bozar in Brussels, NGBK in Berlin, the Istanbul Biennial, The Architecture Biennale Rotterdam, Home Works in Beirut, Architekturforum Tirol in Innsbruk, the Tate in London, the Oslo Triennial, the Centre Pompidou in Paris and many other places.
+DAAR projects have been shown showed in various biennales and museums, among them Venice Biennale, Home Works in Beirut, the Istanbul Biennial, the Bozar in Brussels, NGBK in Berlin, The Architecture Biennale Rotterdam, Architekturforum Tirol in Innsbruk, the Tate in London, the Oslo Triennial, the Centre Pompidou in Paris and many other places.
 DAAR’s members have taught lectured and published internationally.
-In 2010 DAAR was awarded the Price Claus Prize for Architecture, received Art initiative Grant, and shortlisted for the Chrnikov Prize.
+In 2010 DAAR was awarded the Price Claus Prize for Architecture, Foundation for Art Initiatives Grant, and shortlisted for the Chrnikov Prize.

 DAAR Sandi Hilal, Alessandro Petti, Eyal Weizman